 - (D) Accreditation certificates.
-The licensed training providers shall maintain records that document: - (1) the names of all persons who have been awarded certificates, - (2) their certificate numbers, - (3) the disciplines for which accreditation was conferred, - (4) training and expiration dates, - (5) the training location, and - (6) a class photograph which clearly shows the faces of each student successfully completing the course and a caption identifying each attendee.
+The licensed training providers shall maintain records that document: - (1) the names of all persons who have been awarded certificates, - (2) their certificate numbers, - (3) the disciplines for which accreditation was conferred, - (4) training and expiration dates, - (5) the training location, and - (6) a class photograph which clearly shows the faces of each student successfully completing the initial course and a caption identifying each attendee.
+The photo is not required for Refresher Courses required at Chapter 20 of this regulation.